Karan0910/LaterPosts/README.md

 ### Bonus Points for..

 * **Indicating Which Items Have Been Viewed 🧐** Once the website from the `link_url` is fully loaded in the browser view of your choice, visually indicate which items within the grid have already been visited by the user; this does not need to persist through an app restart, but you will not be penalised if it does.

-* **We love tested code! 🥰** Additional unit tests and/or functional UI tests can only serve to demonstrate that you know how to write code to test, but don't spend too long on this!

-## When you've finished..

-Submit a pull request back to the public repo with your work and mention [@noln](https://github.com/noln) on the request.
-If anything is unclear or you need help, please message [matthew.fenlon@later.com](matthew.fenlon@later.com).